 Hosting and entertaining in a small space or in a room that does dual duty doesn’t have to be difficult.
 For intimate settings of 2-4 people, consider a round table design with dining chairs.
 Round tables are great for encouraging conversation and are easy to tuck into a small corner or nook.
 They give off a more casual feel, as there is no head of the table, and offers a cozy, personal feel for smaller parties.
-An understated kitchen table and chairs is another good option for small spaces.
+An understated kitchen table and chairs are another good options for small spaces.

 Place settings at a small table don’t have to be elaborate-in fact, I suggest forgoing items like placemats or runners and sticking with a small, low centerpiece in order to keep the sightlines clear.
 Keep chair width in mind as well, as an armless chair with a slimmer profile makes more sense scale-wise than a chunky armchair.

-Most average sized dining rooms will accommodate a medium size table, seating 5-8 people.
+Most average-sized dining rooms will accommodate a medium size table, seating 5-8 people.
 When deciding on a correctly sized rug to pair with a dining room table and chairs, make sure to select a size that extends 24” or more past the edge of the table.
 This allows room for chairs to be pulled away from the table without catching on the edge of the rug.
 If possible, purchase the largest size rug you can, making sure that the edges of the rug extend to about 24” from the walls to ensure proper scale in the room.

 For a grand dining room or open floorplan, a large or extendable table is a great option.
 These tables can be used the majority of the year at a more standard 6-8 person size and expanded when needed.
 At any size, make sure to allow at least 3’ of clearance on all sides of the table to allow people to easily pull out their chairs and to make sure there is space to walk behind people who are seated.
 Make sure to measure for the fully extended size of an expandable table when considering it for your space.